© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Large regular stone circle 240m ENE of Elva Plain is a scheduled monument protected by Historic England under reference 1013385.
 View the official record →

-A large regular stone circle located 240 metres east-north-east of Elva Plain in Cumberland, England, is a prehistoric monument of Bronze Age date.
+Large regular stone circle 240m ENE of Elva Plain is a prehistoric monument situated in Cumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013385.

 Large regular stone circle 240m ENE of Elva Plain is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013385.